Skip to main content

 Remember: There's No "Perfect" Topic

-Here's the truth: There is no perfect topic.
 Some of the best essays are about incredibly mundane things—making sandwiches, losing a sock, sitting in traffic.
 What matters is how you write about it, not what you write about.
+A mediocre topic written with specificity and reflection beats an "impressive" topic written generically.
+Every time.